 – 1 week, write IEP

-I’ve noticed most SLPs who feel frazzled around deadlines don’t give themselves enough time to complete tasks.
+I’ve noticed the average school SLP who feels frazzled around deadlines doesn’t give themselves enough time to complete tasks.
 Without scheduling it out, as humans we typically underestimate how long these projects take, meaning we feel overwhelmed and behind.

 Whatever system you use to schedule, begin by counting backwards from big deadlines and put those reminders on the calendar.